 The largest brewer in the world has a veritable chokehold on the industry.
 With more than 500 beer brands in its product line, the company makes 17 individual beers that generate more than $1 billion in annual sales.
 And it owns half of the 10 highest-selling beer brands in the world.
 Nonetheless, the pandemic hit InBev pretty hard.
 But it’s well-positioned for a rebound when backyard barbecues return.

 Household names like Budweiser, Bud Light and Stella Artois are sure to be filling up plenty of coolers this summer.
 InBev is also making some major headway into the $3 billion hard seltzer industry.
 It currently offers Bud Light Seltzer, BL Lemonade Seltzer, BON V!V, Natty Light Seltzer and Michelob Ultra Seltzer.
 It will also be introducing Travis Scott’s hard seltzer line CACTI to the market.
 Additionally, the reopening of neighborhood bars and restaurants should play a major role in invigorating the sales of both old and new product lines.
-That makes this a beer stock to pick up before the sales figures are released at the end of the quarter.
+That makes this one of the best beer stocks to buy before the sales figures are released at the end of the quarter.

 Boston Beer Company